-- Tubing: Rent tubes and spend the whole day sliding with the family.
+- Tubing: Rent tubes and fly down snow-covered tubing lanes.
+Fun for the whole family!
 Tubing is affordable fun for ages 3 and up.

-- Snowshoe Tours: Enjoy the snow from a new perspective, learning about wildlife, geology, flora and fauna.
-Snowshoe tours are available at morning, afternoon, and evening.
+- Snowshoe Tours: Enjoy the snow and explore Colorado’s backcountry from a new perspective, learning about wildlife, geology, flora and fauna.

-- Dog Sledding: Join a team of sled dogs from Durango Dog Ranch on a hourly, half-day, or full-day adventures through the trails of Engineer Mountain.
+- Dog Sledding: Join a team of sled dogs from Durango Dog Ranch on a family adventure like no other.

-- Sleigh Rides: For an opportunity to entertain a larger group of up to 10-12 people, try a horse drawn sleigh ride through the mountains.
+- Sleigh Rides: Take a scenic horse drawn sleigh ride through the picturesque Colorado backcountry.
 Warm blankets are provided, so you can be cozy while enjoying the magical views.

-- San Juan Backcountry Snowcat Skiing: Ski on San Jaun’s white powdered terrain and experience a more expansive view of the terrain.
+- Snowcat Skiing: Ski on San Jaun’s white powdered terrain and experience a more expansive view of the terrain.

 - Purgatory Nordic Center: The Nordic Center offers a backcountry experience like no other.
 Between the scenic picnic spots along the trails and the perfectly groomed cross-country and skate skiing routes, you are sure to have a memorable time.